 The way that most people make anything public now a days is through the computer.
 Everybody is out to post a hot video online or themselves and friends partying hard and not caring what nobody think.
 The teens of the three articles I read made the mistake of posting pictures of themselves drinking heavily and partying hard.
 Due to incidents that happened, prosecutors go back to these teens MySpace pages and find out what they can about them and use it in court for harsher punishments.

+In the case of the first teen, the incident that took place was a drunk driving accident.
 Two weeks after Joshua Lipton was charged in a drunken driving crash that seriously injured a woman, he found himself dressed as a prisoner, practically mocking the law and posting pictures of it as a way of showing he had no remorse for the incident.
 Prosecutors use this is as a way of showing the courts that the defendant isn't in anyway remorseful to the injured and should be punished to the full extent.
 The judge agreed with the prosecutor that a harsher punishment was definitely deserved.

 This article tells a story of a group of kids, not specifically one group of kids but a lot of adolescences today, that take joy and a lot of pride in the videos they can make and post online.
 This article tells stories of why kids post these terrible acts online for all to watch.
 They also talk about why the videos get posted and what they consist of.
 Most videos published in this article refer to someone being humiliated or beaten up.
 All forms of how teens these days put their names out in the streets, how they build what they call a reputation for themselves and also how they entertain themselves in towns where they feel there is nothing else to do.
 In the videos of the vicious beating, they prove to be more than enough evidence to have the culprits prosecuted.
 In other videos, one person may actually be come a star, as did Adam Schleichkorn, 25, of Huntington, who has labeled himself the "Godfather of Fence Plowing", who landed himself on t.v for many of these childish videos.
 He claims he did it all for a little popularity.